SriGundabatthula/SriGundabatthula/README.md

 ## 🏥 Professional Experience

 **Practicum Intern** – *The Resource Key (Current)*
-- Contributing to the development of **Disability Recovery Insights**, a predictive model that classifies patients on functional recovery based on clinical and social indicators.
+- Contributing to the development of **Disability Recovery Insights**, a predictive model that identifies patients functional recovery based on clinical and social indicators.
 - Integrating Social Determinants of Health (SDOH) to enhance model accuracy and provide more personalized insights.
 - Development of a web-based health companion that allows patients and caregivers to track recovery progress, receive tailored support, and plan next steps.
 - Supporting interface design to ensure real-time accessibility features and a user-friendly experience for individuals with disabilities.